 - All eligible students should complete a FAFSA (Free Application for Federal Student Aid) to determine federal student grant and loan eligibility.

-- Student Direct Loans (Subsidized or Unsubsidized) almost always offer lower borrowing costs and more favorable benefits tailored to students and their families.
-Alternative (Private) Loans should only be considered after all Federal Loan eligibility has been exhausted.
+- Federal student loans (subsidized or unsubsidized) almost always offer lower borrowing costs and more favorable benefits tailored to students and their families.
+Alternative (private) loans should only be considered after all federal student loan eligibility has been exhausted.

-- UMBC requires students to be degree-seeking for an Alternative (Private) Education Loan.
+- UMBC requires students to be degree-seeking for an alternative (private) loan.

 - Are there fees associated with this loan?